Monday, April 21, 2008

 The Art of Listening

-Here is the original poem where I started t
+Here is the original poem where I started this exploration:

 STYLE